smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Files/index.md

 ```
 !@

-## File Persistance
+## File Persistence
-@![iOS]`SDLFile`!@ @![android, javaSE, javaEE]`SdlFile`!@ and its subclass @![iOS]`SDLArtwork`!@ @![android, javaSE, javaEE]`SdlArtwork`!@ support uploading persistant files, i.e. files that are not deleted when the car turns off.
-Persistance should be used for files that will be used every time the user opens the app.
+@![iOS]`SDLFile`!@ @![android, javaSE, javaEE]`SdlFile`!@ and its subclass @![iOS]`SDLArtwork`!@ @![android, javaSE, javaEE]`SdlArtwork`!@ support uploading persistent files, i.e. files that are not deleted when the car turns off.
+Persistence should be used for files that will be used every time the user opens the app.
 If the file is only displayed for short time the file should not be persistent because it will take up unnecessary space on the head unit.
 You can check the persistence via:

 @![iOS]
 ##### Objective-C